Aethylred/puppet-gitlab/README.md

 This Puppet module installs, manages and configures the [GitLab](http://gitlab.org/) open source code repository.
 This module configures GitLab to run on [Apache](http://httpd.apache.org/) and [Passenger](https://www.phusionpassenger.com/) using the [Puppetlabs Apache Module](https://github.com/puppetlabs/puppetlabs-apache).
 Apache is used instead of [Ngnix](http://nginx.org/) as there are some authorisation models that have already been solved for Apache and not yet resolved for Ngnix.

+# Supported Distributions

+As GitLab requires Ruby 2.0.0 this module has been developed to work on Ubuntu 14.04LTS which uses this as it's natural Ruby version.
+Work has been done to try and make it work with Ubuntu 12.04LTS, but runs into issues getting the gems installed correctly.

 # References

 ## Other GitLab puppet modules